A Guide to Code Audits

 • Reduce Risks

-WHEN Do I Need a Code Audit?
+When Do I Need a Code Audit?

-Here are some points in the software lifecycle that could indicate the need for a code audit:
+Here are some points in the software lifecycle that could indicate the need for a website code audit:

 • Pre- and Post-Launch